oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | :--- | :--- | :--- | :--- |
 | jadn-v1.0-wd01 | 2019-03-01 | David Kemp | Initial working draft |

-# Appendix C. Schema for JADN specifications
+# Appendix C. Schema for JADN Type Definitions
-This schema defines the structure of a JADN module.
-Option semantics are defined separately from this structure.
+This schema defines the structure of JADN type definitions, which is intended to remain stable indefinitely.
+Options enable evolution without affecting this structure.

+Note that BaseType uses the derived enumeration extension ([Section 3.3.3](#333-derived-enumerations)) for compactness and consistency.
+No other extensions are used.

-The default FieldName format is overridden here to allow upper-case JADN-Type names.
-Specification developers SHOULD define suitable upper bounds for the values of FieldID, Option, and Description.
+Note that the default FieldName format ([Section 3.1.1](#311-naming-requirements)) is overridden to permit upper-case names in JADN-Type.

 ## C.1 JADN-IDL format